 CUNY-NYSIEB Ambassador: Gladys Aponte(Dual Language Bilingual Education Teacher)

-Gladys is a 4th grade dual language bilingual teacher in New York City.
+Gladys Aponte is currently a Research Assistant with the CUNY-NYSIEB project and a doctoral student at the CUNY-Graduate Center in Urban Education.
+Previously, she was a 4th grade dual language bilingual teacher in New York City.
 Her interest in bilingual education stems from her own experiences as an emergent bilingual student in NYC public schools.
 Translanguaging has always been an intrinsic part of Gladys’s identity, as contrasting Dominican dialects were always spoken in her home.
 She was further drawn to the needs of bilingual learners while completing a BA in Elementary Education at Hunter College, and then an M.S.Ed. in Dual Language Bilingual Education and Childhood Special Education at Bank Street College.

 Gladys strives to instill metalinguistic awareness and linguistic confidence beyond her own classroom with initiatives like Etymation.com.
 She is an adjunct instructor at City College and Bank Street College, where she teaches courses in linguistics and bilingual education.
 Since 2014, Gladys has been working with CUNY-NYSIEB and is the author of the forthcoming guide Translanguaging in Dual Language Bilingual Education: A Blueprint for Planning Units of Study.
 In CUNY-NYSIEB’s webinar, A Blueprint to Incorporate Translanguaging in Dual Language Bilingual Education, Gladys emphasizes the importance of being authentic with students about language acquisition, language varieties, and translanguaging.

-From the beginning of the school year, Gladys highlights the fact that authors translanguage deliberately.
-During read alouds and reading lessons, the class stops to contemplate why an author may have translanguaged and to talk about the effects specific translanguaging moves have on readers.
-Gladys regularly models deliberate translanguaging herself, and her students reflect on their own translanguaging as 4th grade multilingual authors.
+When it was time to learn author’s craft — an important 4th grade Common Core standard — students’ bilingualism became an important tool for learning in Gladys’ classroom.
+From the beginning of the school year, Gladys highlighted the fact that authors translanguage deliberately.
+During read alouds and reading lessons, the class stopped to contemplate why an author may have translanguaged and to talk about the effects specific translanguaging moves have on readers.
+Gladys regularly modeled deliberate translanguaging herself, and her students reflected on their own translanguaging as 4th grade multilingual authors.

 Content Objective: Students demonstrate an understanding of the various reasons authors choose to translanguage by analyzing the effects of specific translanguaging word choices.